haiwera-silk-cd/magento-devdocs/guides/v2.1/frontend-dev-guide/layouts/layout-overview.md

 functional_areas:
   - Frontend
 ---
-<h2>What's in this topic</h2>
+<h2>这里有什么</h2>
 This article describes the basic concepts you need to know to create layouts for your custom {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}主题{% endglossarytooltip %}.

 <h2>Introduction</h2>
-In Magento, the basic components of page design are layouts, containers, and blocks.
+In Magento, the basic 组件 of page design are layouts, containers, and blocks.
 A *layout* represents the structure of a web page (1). *Containers* represent the placeholders within that web page structure (2).
-And *blocks* represent the UI controls or components within the container placeholders (3).
+And *blocks* represent the UI controls or 组件 within the container placeholders (3).
 These terms are illustrated and defined below.

 <img src="{{ site.baseurl }}/common/images/layouts_block_containers_defn21.png"/>